Kaltsoon/react-native-material/material/4-testing-and-extending-our-app.md

 }
 ```

-In the result we have the `edges` array containing items with `node` and `cursor` attributes.
+In the result object, we have the `edges` array containing items with `node` and `cursor` attributes.
 As we know, the `node` contains the repository itself.
-The `cursor` on the other is a base64 encoded representation of the node.
-It contains repository's id and date of repository's creation as a timestamp.
+The `cursor` on the other is a Base64 encoded representation of the node.
+It contains the repository's id and date of repository's creation as a timestamp.
 This is the information we need to point to the item when they are ordered by the creation time of the repository.
 The `pageInfo` contains information such as the cursor of the first and the last item in the array.

-Let's say that we wan't to get the next set of items _after_ the last item of the current set, which is the "zeit/swr" repository.
+Let's say that we want to get the next set of items _after_ the last item of the current set, which is the "zeit/swr" repository.
 We can set the `after` argument of the query as the value of the `endCursor` like this:

 ```javascript
 {